kelvinlim/flutter_recorder/README.md

 # flutter_recorder

+This repository contains the flutter code for an audio recorder that runs on iOS and Android.

+Flutter is an open source framework that supports building iOS and Android apps from a single codebase. (https://flutter.dev)

 This code is a modification of the code found at https://github.com/hanyska/flutter_audio_recorder2

 The following is a non-exhaustive list of the changes made in the code for our application.